victorjeman/react-interview/readme.md

 3.
 - Add some CSS to the `<Heroes />` component so that your heroes would be displayed in a grid with 6 items in each row.
+- The space between items in the grid should be `10px`

 4.
 - Use the `<AttrFilters />` components to filter the hero list based on their primary attribute (`primary_attr`)